Mirantis/lens-extension-cc/README.md

 ## Uninstalling

 Go to the Lens Extensions view (`CMD+SHIFT+E` on macOS) and click the Uninstall button next to this extension.

+## Catalog

+Lens 5.0.0 replaced its Workspace concept with a new Catalog that allows much more flexibility.

+When adding clusters to Lens with this extension, each cluster will get the following labels:

+- `mcc=true`
+- `project=NAMESPACE` (set to the name of the project/namespace in Container Cloud to which the cluster belongs)

+The extension also supports __removing__ and __deleting__ clusters that it added by choosing these items from the cluster's "More" context menu in the Catalog (as well as icons in the Catalog Drawer's toolbar):

+- __Remove:__ Removes the cluster from the Catalog, but leaves the kubeConfig on disk in the configured location.
+- __Delete config:__ Removes the cluster from the Catalog __and deletes__ the kubeConfig from disk.

+In either case, __the cluster in Container Cloud is unaffected__.
+If you need to terminate the cluster, please do so in the Container Cloud web application.

 ## SSO support